One of the most expensive typos ever was back in 2006 when Alitalia Airlines lost $7.2million because of missing zeros.

 AT&T found that manual data entry errors in purchase orders and invoices added up to many millions of dollars over time.

-The pain points for businesses in manual data entry and how to fix them
+Here’s a quick breakdown of manual data entry problems and how to fix them

 Is the average data entry error rate for your company higher than 1%?